Why isn't Love Island on TV tonight?

 We don’t want to cause widespread panic, but Love Island isn’t on TV this Saturday.

-For the first time since the series began last Monday, there will be no new episode on Saturday 9th June.
+Yep, we’re going to say that again.
+There will be no new episode on Saturday 16th June.

 So, what’s going on?